Kurbus/election-sim/README.md

 # election-sim
 A goofy little thing i made since the United States Election is ongoing.
 It will choose between two candidates by running a randint fifty times.
 If it returns one, it marks it at Candidate 1 and vice versa.
 More features coming later.
-I'm rather new to Git, so the program is down there in Releases.
+I'm rather new to Git, so i'm trying my best.